Earth-leakage circuit breaker: Nuisance trips

-While voltage and current on the earth line is usually fault current from a live wire, this is not always the case, thus there are situations in which an ELCB can nuisance trip.
+While voltage and current on the protective earth conductor is usually fault current from a live wire, this is not always the case, thus there are situations in which an ELCB can nuisance trip.

 When an installation has two connections to Earth, a nearby high current lightning strike will cause a voltage gradient in the soil, presenting the ELCB sense coil with enough voltage to cause it to trip.

 If the installation's Earth rod is placed close to the Earth rod of a neighbouring building, a high Earth leakage current in the other building can raise the local ground potential and cause a voltage difference across the two Earths, again tripping the ELCB.
 Close Earth rods are unsuitable for ELCB use for this reason, but in real life such installations are sometimes encountered.

 Both RCDs and ELCBs are prone to nuisance trips from normal harmless Earth leakage to some degree.
 On one hand ELCBs are on average older, and hence tend to have less well developed filtering against nuisance trips, and on the other hand ELCBs are inherently immune to some of the causes of false trips RCDs suffer, and are generally less sensitive than RCDs.
 In practice RCD nuisance trips are much more common.

 Another cause of nuisance tripping is due to accumulated or burden currents caused by items with lowered insulation resistance.
 This may occur due to older equipment, or equipment with heating elements, or even wiring in buildings in the tropics where prolonged damp and rain conditions can cause the insulation resistance to lower due to moisture tracking.
 If there is a 30 mA protective device in use and there is a 10 mA burden from various sources then the unit will trip at 20 mA.
 The individual items may each be electrically safe but a large number of small burden currents accumulates and reduces the tripping level.
 This was more a problem in past installations where multiple circuits were protected by a single ELCB.

 Heating elements of the tubular form are filled with a very fine powder that can absorb moisture if the element has not be used for some time.
 In the tropics, this may occur, for example if a clothes drier has not been used for a year or a large water boiler used for coffee, etc. has been in storage.
 In such cases, if the unit is allowed to power up without RCD protection then it will normally dry out and successfully pass inspection.
 This type of problem can be seen even with brand new equipment.